Your resume can be a life-changing document.

 With this in mind, you can’t just add any old thing you find slightly interesting; you need to be selective about what you include.

 Anything you add to this section should enhance your resume.
 Some examples of good hobbies to include are:

-- Volunteering and charity work – Volunteering and charity work can be a great addition to your resume, whether this is for a good cause or you’re running an after-school club.
+- Volunteering – Volunteering, shadowing and charity work can be a great addition to your resume, whether this is for a good cause or you’re running an after-school club.
 It shows lots of transferable workplace skills, including commitment, compassion, and organization

 - Writing or blogging – Whether it’s a personal blog, poetry, or anything else creative, writing can showcase your excellent communication skills